06c00306-614f-4b6a-89c0-9f495ffba9a5/Geolocation/README.md

 - You will see the code I wrote takes a completely different approach and is very useful.
 - Do not use this gui for illegal purposes, it was created for educational purposes.
 - I will develop this app even more when I have time, should be fully functional as is.
-- Drop star on this repository if you want more tools to be created.

 <br>